Jai-Srivastava-iphtech/StudyPal/README.md

 StudyPal is an iOS application built using **UIKit and Storyboards** that helps students manage their academic activities such as classes, homework, exams, teachers, and messages in one place.

-This project focuses on **clean UI, modular code structure, and real-world app navigation**.
+This project focuses on **clean UI, modular code structure, and real-world app navigation**

 ---